 In less than a year, by the spring of 2012, Snapchat had 100,000 users.
 The first investment arrived in April 2012, when a venture capital firm made its first seed investment by valuing the company at $4.25 million.

 By the spring of 2013 more than 60 million snaps were sent each day.
 The pace of growth accelerated in June 2013 the valuation of the company (after other two investment rounds) grew to $800 million.
 Snapchat added new features (like Snapchat stories) which made the company grow even faster.

 In December 2013 the company valuation reached $2 billion.
 By the same time, Snapchat had over 4.6 million users.
 Finally, on June 2015, Snapchat came up with the first monetization strategy.
 The uses of Geofilters to allow businesses to brand themselves through advertising.

 Currently, On-Demand Snapchat Geofilters are only available in the USA, UK and Canada and the area you select must be less than 5 million square feet.

 Just like Google allows businesses to bet on keywords.
 Businesses can create their Geofilters based on location and track the results of those Ggeofilters.

 In January 2017 the company starts to work on an IPO which valued the company $24bln at $17 per share.
-At the time of this writing, Snapchat is valued at the same rate of its IPO.
+At the time of this writing, Snapchat is valued at the same rate as its IPO.
 Even though back in August 2017 the stock had fallen to its minimum at $11.83.

 How does Snapchat make money?